Aliases for RAC1 Gene

 GeneCards Summary for RAC1 Gene

 RAC1 (Ras-Related C3 Botulinum Toxin Substrate 1 (Rho Family, Small GTP Binding Protein Rac1)) is a Protein Coding gene.
-Diseases associated with RAC1 include amyotrophic lateral sclerosis type 2 and newcastle disease.
-Among its related pathways are PI3K-Akt signaling pathway and MAPK signaling pathway.
+Diseases associated with RAC1 include chlamydia and wiskott-aldrich syndrome.
+Among its related pathways are Platelet activation, signaling and aggregation and Sertoli-Sertoli Cell Junction Dynamics.
 GO annotations related to this gene include GTP binding and enzyme binding.
-An important paralog of this gene is RAC2.
+An important paralog of this gene is RAC3.

 UniProtKB/Swiss-Prot for RAC1 Gene